In this topic you will learn how to work with the features that support Google Cloud Platform diagramming outlined in the following sections.

 Selecting the Perspective

-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the Google Cloud Platform features you first need to select the following perspective:
+Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the Google Cloud Platform features you first need to select this Perspective:

-Setting the perspective ensures that the Google Cloud Platform diagrams and their tool boxes and other features of the perspective will be available by default.
+Setting the Perspective ensures that the Google Cloud Platform diagrams, their tool boxes and other features of the Perspective will be available by default.